Stairs and Lifts Cleaning Checklist

 Why Use This Stairs and Lifts Cleaning Checklist?

-This stairs and lifts cleaning checklist helps cleaning teams maintain compliance and operational excellence.
+This stairs and lifts cleaning checklist helps cleaning & janitorial teams maintain compliance and operational excellence.
 Designed for cleaning staff professionals, this checklist covers 32 critical inspection points across 7 sections.
 Recommended frequency: daily + high-touch intervals + weekly.

 Ensures compliance with ISSA CIMS, OSHA 1910, CDC High-Touch Disinfection.
 Regulatory-aligned for audit readiness and inspection documentation.